wultra/powerauth-crypto/docs/Standard-RESTful-API.md

 - `ADD_BIOMETRY` - call was used to enable biometric authentication.
 - `FETCH_ENCRYPTION_KEY` - call was used to fetch a generic data encryption key.
 - `SIGN_WITH_DEVICE_PRIVATE_KEY` - call was used to unlock device private key used for ECDSA signatures.
-- `RECOVERY_CODE` - call was used to unlock recovery code.

 An actual JSON request body after the encryption is the following: